BramTechxxvi/BramTechxxvi/README.md

 <h2>About Me</h2>

 I'm a passionate software engineer specializing in building scalable and secure web applications.
-With strong expertise in Java and a solid foundstion in Javascript, React,
+With strong expertise in Java and a solid foundstion in Python, Javascript, React and backend frameworks.
+I enjoy solving complex problems and contributing innovative solutions.

 Here are some ideas to get you started: